pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-package.md

 ---
-title: Pentaho Web Package
+title: Web Package
 description: Describes how to package web client resources, including visualizations, into the Pentaho platform.
-parent-title: Pentaho Platform JavaScript APIs
-parent-path: ..
+parent-title: ""
 layout: default
 ---

-The Pentaho Platform detects and manages OSGi bundles that are Web Client Packages, collecting the information needed to build the AMD/RequireJS configuration and to setup the mappings needed to serve the package resources through HTTP.
+The Pentaho Platform detects and manages OSGi bundles that are Web Packages, collecting the information needed to build the AMD/RequireJS configuration and to setup the mappings needed to serve the package resources through HTTP.